 The food support packages included rice, canned fish, oil, noodles, eggs and other nutritious groceries.
 To complement the nutritional support, our kitchen team decided to facilitate the development of a vegetable garden.
 To keep our hardworking kitchen team employed and busy, additional land at the back of the school was cleared, vegetable beds were created, soil, mulch and compost was spread, and seeds were planted.
 As a result, by May of 2020, the team distributed the first harvested morning glory to the neediest families, resulting in the start of the REACH Garden program.

-Two years on, the garden now grows a variety of local vegetables depending on the season and weather.
+, the garden now grows a variety of local vegetables depending on the season and weather.
 Now, the Health and Nutrition team has developed comprehensive program, maximising the benefits of our 21 garden beds.
 Quoting Sreymom, REACH cook and gardener:

 “It is such a great success to see the garden’s transformation from the empty land to now being filled with fresh and different kinds of vegetables.
 I am so happy that we will be able to share our growing vegetables with our families and include this program for our students in the future.
 Growing vegetables is my passion, and I love working in the garden.”